jclouds/legacy-jclouds-cli/README.md

     jclouds:blobstore-list --name [service name]
     jclouds:blobstore-write --name [service name]

-Note that if there is only a single blobstore service availble then the --name is optional.
+Note that if there is only a single blobstore service available then the --name is optional.
 The same applies if there is a single service per api or provider.
 You can just specify the provider or the api and the shell will pick up the right service for you.
 Recreating a service with the same name, will replace the the service.
 Finally you can destroy a service using the following command:

     jclouds:blobstore-service-destroy [serice name]

-**Reusing BlobStore Serivces Examples**:
+**Reusing BlobStore Services Examples**:
 To create a container on S3 using service mys3:

     jclouds:blobstore-create --name mys3 mycontainer